fredrik-svahn/visual-sorter/README.md

 # The structure of the program

 I'm going to use [draw.io](https://www.draw.io/) to draw the class diagrams for this program.
-The program